For event agencies, marketing/HR and the public sector

 • Sound cables (mixer, microphones, loudspeakers if necessary)

-• HDMI cable from presentation laptop
+• HDMI cable from the presentation laptop

-Be aware of the physical limits of the cables for your devices.
+Pay attention to the physical limits of the cables for your devices.
 The maximum cable lengths are:

 • Power cable (depending on power consumption, approx. 50-100 meters)